playbenny/benny_manual/docs/blockipedia.md

 - A wrapper for Volker Böhm's port of just the reverb from Émilie Gillet's Elements module.

 ### fx.filter.2pole.env
-- surreal machines' zero delay feedback filter model with an ASR env
+- surreal machines' zero delay feedback filter model with an ASR env built in. there is additionally audio rate cutoff modulation and accurate key follow from the midi input. the outputs are a fade between lowpass and highpass and a separate bandpass.

 ### fx.filter.2pole
-- surreal machines' zero delay feedback filter model
+- surreal machines' zero delay feedback filter model. in benny this has audio rate cutoff modulation and accurate key follow from midi input. the outputs are a fade between lowpass and highpass and a separate bandpass.

 ### fx.filter.abl.filther
-- wrapper for the abl.dsp.filther filter. second input is frequence modulation. only available in max 9.
+- wrapper for the abl.dsp.filther filter. second input is frequency modulation. only available in max 9.

 ### fx.filter.abl.lowpass
-- wrapper for the abl.dsp.dfm filter. second input is frequence modulation. only available in max 9.
+- wrapper for the abl.dsp.dfm filter. second input is frequency modulation. only available in max 9.

 ### fx.filter.abl.vowel
 - wrapper for the abl.dsp.vowel filter. second audio input is switchable between cutoff and formant modulation. only available in max 9.